 - 1. This Procedure is designed to deal with student complaints of harassment by other students that arise in a College context.
-Complaints of harassment brought by students against college-only staff will be dealt with under the staff Procedure above, and complaints by students against University staff will be dealt with under the University Procedure.
-In all cases a student complainant will be supported by the Welfare Dean and other members of the College Welfare team7 and, if appropriate, the Director of Student Welfare and Support Services.
-If a student is unsure whether a particular instance of harassment falls under the University's procedures or College procedures, they should seek advice from the Welfare Dean, DSWSS or a Harassment Advisor. - If a member of College staff wishes to make a complaint of harassment against a student, this will normally be considered as a disciplinary issue.
-In the first instance, a member of staff should seek support and guidance from the Human Resources Manager who should consult the Welfare Dean and/or DSWSS as relevant. - 3.
-The Welfare Dean and other members of the College Welfare team can provide support to students, and to staff requiring advice on student cases.
-The Welfare Dean will have oversight8 of all cases referred to them under this Procedure, and will take the lead as appropriate in liaising with other parts of the collegiate University.
-The Welfare Dean will act as a source of information and advice for the College on student cases of harassment, and will make referrals as appropriate.
+Complaints of harassment brought by students against College-only staff will be dealt with under the staff Procedure above, and complaints by students against University staff will be dealt with under the University Procedure.
+In all cases a student complainant will be supported by the Fellow for Welfare and College Harassment Advisors.
+If a student is unsure whether a particular instance of harassment falls under the University's procedures or College procedures, they should seek advice from a Harassment Advisor. - 2.
+If a member of College staff wishes to make a complaint of harassment against a student, this will normally be considered as a disciplinary issue.
+In the first instance, a member of staff should seek support and guidance from the Head of HR who should consult the Fellow for Welfare and/or DSWSS as relevant. - 3.
+The Fellow for Welfare and Harassment Advisors can provide support to students.
+Fellow for Welfare/ head of will have oversight of all cases referred to them under this Procedure, and will take the lead as appropriate in liaising with other parts of the collegiate University.
+The Fellow for Welfare will make referrals as appropriate.
 They will also be responsible for recording and reporting of cases referred to their office under this Procedure. - 4.
 In serious cases, it is likely to be appropriate to proceed directly to stages 2 and 3 of this Procedure.